navicore/navipod/README.md

 ![an image showing navipod inspecting replicas and pod and ingress](docs/demo077.gif)

-A WIP - Under constant development as I learn both Rust.
+Alpha - Under constant development as I practice Rust programming and discover needs not met by other tools.

 The command uses the local kubecontext credentials to access Kubernetes cluster.